tugbakara/robotics/turtlesimMovement/README.md

 # information about turtlesimMovement
-This folder contains turtlesim scripts which is about going forward ad backward, turning around itself and so on.
+This folder contains turtlesim scripts which is about going forward and backward, turning around itself and so on.